shadiaali/bday_rsvp/README.md

 - Admin can view and filter rsvp responses, which are stored and pulled from database.
 - Saves paper and simplifies the rsvp process.

-## Live site
-The live site can be viewed http://ulricsbirthday.party/

 ## Planned Features
 - Might want to add edit/delete feature for rsvps, in case responses need to be edited or deleted for whatever reason.
 Wasn't needed for my purpose.